- Terracotta Tile – The Complete Guide

 Did you know that clay is naturally resistant to mold and bacteria?
 When properly sealed, installed, and maintained, terracotta floors outlast lifetimes.

-Certainly, kiln-fired terracotta tiles hold up better than sun-baked tiles, so do some due diligence as you’re considering any purchase of terracotta.
-Start with a high-quality, sealed terracotta to ensure a fuss-free long-lasting floor.
+Certainly, kiln-fired terracotta tiles hold up better than sun-baked tiles, so do some due diligence before purchasing natural terracotta tiles.
+Start with a high-quality, sealed terracotta to ensure a fuss-free, long-lasting floor.

 I’ve been in the biz of clay Saltillo tile floors for many years.
 Since we receive questions and photos from homeowners who have beautiful, unique terracotta floors that are many decades old, I say with confidence…Yes, terracotta floors are durable and last a long time!